-Microsoft has released the preview version of SQL Operations Studio, an open-source, cross-platform tool useful for database development and operations of SQL server.
-This is a light weight tool and empowers DevOps practice for SQL Server Development and Operations.
-SQL Ops Studio is designed in such a way that the developers who do not have extensive knowledge in database administration can easily manage the databases and do the routine maintenance with least learning-curve.
-SQL Operations Studio is NOT a replacement for SQL Server Management Studio.
-SSMS is the go to tool for a DBA as it has lot of advanced features needed for a professional DBA.
+However, Azure Data Studio is NOT a replacement for SQL Server Management Studio.
+SSMS is still the go to tool for any SQL Server DBA as it has lot of advanced features needed for a professional DBA.
 Instead, this tool is aimed at the non professional DBAs, mostly the programmers who are involved in the development as well as taking care of the routine maintenance of databases.
-We will see the various features of SQL Ops Studio in this article.
+Now, we will see the various features of Azure Data Studio in this article.

 - Cross-platform tool that can be used in Windows, Linux and Mac.